Treatment for COPD

 Acupuncture for COPD is a natural treatment for COPD that has been proven to help reduce the symptoms of COPD.

-Acupuncture, an important part of traditional Chinese Medicine, has been used for thousands of years in treating many painful and non-painful conditions.
+Acupuncture, an essential part of traditional Chinese Medicine, has been used for thousands of years in treating many painful and non-painful conditions.
 To date, it has become popular and widely practiced in many countries around the world.

 It is reported that Acupuncture for COPD may help relieve COPD by reducing bronchial immune-mediated inflammation and by promoting the release of vascular and immunomodulatory factors.